 Faced with the opportunities and challenges posed by digitisation, globalisation and high-paced innovation, there’s a tendency for organisations to reach out to external management consultants.
 The consultants come and go, typically leaving behind a report based on their well-healed approach of:

 - implementation by ‘fiat’

-Utilising my background in physics and management consulting, and my deep interest in psychology, I’ve created an innovative programme revolving around a 3-day executive team workshop.
-Here, executives follow a structured process and work together in a collegial and collaborative way.
+Utilising my background in physics and management consulting, and my deep interest in psychology, I’ve created an innovative programme revolving around a 3-day workshop.
+Here, key people from across the organisation follow a structured process and work together in a collegial and collaborative way.
 Throughout the workshop, I sit down with each individual and give him/her honest and detailed feedback for maximising his/her contribution to the group for the remainder of the workshop and beyond.

 I’m a seasoned facilitator, trainer and coach, having worked with many clients across the globe:

 To learn more about how I can help you tackle the most fundamental challenges your organisation faces, just scroll below.